hans-jorg/efm32gg-stk3700-gcc-cmsis/Installing-Tools.md

 The next step is to add the folder to the PATH as described in section 9.2.

+> There is a script file *gccvars.bat*  that sets the environment variables.

 ## 9.6 Files specific to the EFM32